 The intention of SMART Reading is to positively impact literacy outcomes by providing early reading support, access to books, and community engagement in an equitable and inclusive environment for everyone involved.

 SMART Reading complements reading curricula and instruction and is intended to build confident, lifelong readers who enjoy reading and use it as a tool for learning.

-In the Portland Metro Area, the Children’s Book Bank at SMART Reading further supports our work to ensure children have access to high-quality, diverse books at home by providing kids from birth to 8th grade with bundles of books to keep.
+In the Portland Metro Area, the Children’s Book Bank at SMART Reading ensures children have access to high-quality, diverse books at home by accepting gently used and new books from the community to distribute to kids from birth to 8th grade.

 Click here to view our SMART Reading Program Standards.